-- 3) Applications for all non-small cell wireless facilities shall locate, site and erect said facility in accordance with the following priorities, Subsection H(3)(a) being the highest priority and Subsection H(3)(g) being the lowest priority: - (a) Collocation on existing wireless telecommunication services facilities on lands owned or controlled by the City. - (b) Collocation on a site with existing wireless telecommunication services facilities in the City. - (c) On sites, buildings and structures located in the HI and LI Zoning Districts. - (d) On sites, buildings and structures in the PB, OB, LB and GB Zoning Districts. - (e) On sites, buildings and structures in the L, T, and CMS Zoning Districts. - (f) On sites, buildings and structures in Residential Zoning Districts. - (g) On sites, buildings and structures in the FCD, WD, WP, or Historic District and Landmark Overlay Zone.
+- (3) Applications for all non-small cell wireless facilities shall locate, site and erect said facility in accordance with the following priorities, Subsection H(3)(a) being the highest priority and Subsection H(3)(g) being the lowest priority: - (a) Collocation on existing wireless telecommunication services facilities on lands owned or controlled by the City. - (b) Collocation on a site with existing wireless telecommunication services facilities in the City. - (c) On sites, buildings and structures located in the HI and LI Zoning Districts. - (d) On sites, buildings and structures in the PB, OB, LB and GB Zoning Districts. - (e) On sites, buildings and structures in the L, T, and CMS Zoning Districts. - (f) On sites, buildings and structures in Residential Zoning Districts. - (g) On sites, buildings and structures in the FCD, WD, WP, or Historic District and Landmark Overlay Zone.

-Section .
-Chapter 223 of the City Code, Article III, §223-24.6, entitled "Artist studio as an accessory special permit use" is deleted in its entirety.
+Section 12.
+Chapter 223 of the Code of the City of Beacon, Article III, Section 24.6, entitled "Artist studio as an accessory special permit use" is deleted in its entirety.

-Section .
-Chapter 223 of the City Code, Article III, §223-26, entitled "Off-street parking, loading, and vehicular access" is hereby amended as follows:
+Section 13.
+Chapter 223 of the Code of the City of Beacon, Article III, Section 26, entitled "Off-street parking, loading, and vehicular access," Subsections C, E and F are hereby amended as follows: